 - Diana, Princess of Wales, and Duke and Duchess of Cambridge scholarships: awarded to a candidate who is “specially deserving of financial assistance”; who has "overcome adversity".

-Lincoln’s Inn has around £1,569,000 in scholarships to offer each year.
+Lincoln’s Inn has around £1,400,000 in BPTC scholarship monay to offer each year.
 These are all awarded based on merit: taking into account personality and presentation as well as intellectual qualities.
-Scholarships for the 2017/18 period include:
+Scholarships include:

 Gray's Inn Scholarships

-Manchester Met University offers one student the chance to win a BPTC scholarship of £4,000 to go towards their tuition fees.There are a further eight awards of £1,000 each.
+Manchester Met University offers one student the chance to win a BPTC scholarship of £4,000 to go towards their tuition fees.There are a further two awards of £3,000 each, and two awards of £1,000 each.
 Assessment is carried out on the basis on the BPTC application and interview, and candidate must have placed MMU as their first or second choice of provider.

 University of Law

-The University of Law offered £50,000 worth of BPTC scholarships in 2017, in areas including:
+The University of Law has a total of 21 BPTC awards on offer in areas including:

 There are also a number of scholarships available which can be used for any course studied at the University of Law.
 It is worth checking the University of Law's website to keep up-to-date with these.